Frama-C:

 Fold over the contents of a directory.

-make_dir ?parents name perm creates directory name with permission perm.
-If parents is true, recursively create parent directories if needed. parents defaults to false.
+make_dir ?parents ?perm filepath creates directory filepath with permission perm (default is 0o755).
+If the directory already exists, this function does nothing.
+However, if the path points to an existing file that is not a directory, the function raises Sys_error.
+If parents is true (the default), recursively create parent directories if needed.
 Note that this function may create some of the parent directories and then fail to create the children, e.g. if perm does not allow user execution of the created directory.
-This will leave the filesystem in a modified state before raising an exception.
-Returns true if the directory was created, false otherwise.
+This will leave the filesystem in a modified state before raising Sys_error.

 • since 19.0-Potassium